nathanrufus/Virtual-Agro-Advisor/README.md

 - Controlled inputs for crop, location, and problem description.
 - Language toggle (English / Swahili) implemented as pill buttons.
 - Checkboxes for including weather forecast and market prices.
+- Optional image upload placeholder (front‑end only for now).
 - “Get Advice” button that triggers `onSubmit()`.

 **`AdvicePlanPanel.cl.jac`**

 - Shows a placeholder message until `advicePlan` is populated.
 - Once advice is available:
-  - Renders `overview` text.
+  - Renders `overview` text with a localized title (e.g., “Overview” / “Muhtasari”).
-  - Renders numbered steps as a list.
+  - Renders **numbered** steps as an ordered list.
-  - Renders cautions in a highlighted warning box.
+  - Renders cautions in a highlighted warning box with a localized title.
 - Shows a small badge (`Source: fresh` or `Source: cache`) based on `meta.source`.

 **`WeatherSummaryPanel.cl.jac` and `MarketSummaryPanel.cl.jac`**

 - Show placeholder text when no data is available.
-- Once data is present, display `summary.summary_text` in a styled card.
+- Once data is present, display `summary.summary_text` in a styled card with localized section titles (“Weather Summary”, “Market Summary”, or their Swahili equivalents).

-### 5.3 Styling

-- Tailwind CSS utilities are used throughout (`global.css` is imported at the top of `app.cl.jac`).
-- General design language:
+### 5.5 Manage (admin) dashboard

+**`AdminPage.cl.jac`** (labelled **Manage** in the nav):

+- Fetches data using:

+  - `root spawn GetAllSessions()`
+  - `root spawn GetAllAdviceCache()`

-  - Light green/neutral background.
+- Shows:

-  - White cards with rounded corners and soft borders.
-  - Primary actions in bright green.
-  - Responsive grid layout for main advisor view.
+  - Summary cards (total sessions, advice cache entries, latest activity).
+  - Sessions table (session id, language, created, last active).
+  - Advice cache table (parsed from `cache_key`: crop, region, problem, plus usage count and last used).

+- Clicking an advice cache row navigates to:

+  - `/admin/cache/:encodedKey` → `CacheDetailPage`

+**`CacheDetail.cl.jac`**

+- Decodes the `encodedKey` from the URL.
+- Shows a detailed view of the parsed cache key plus any available metadata (usage count, timestamps, etc.).
+- Designed as a debugging/inspection tool to see what was cached for a given crop/problem/location/lang combination.

 ---